hcornelison/cooks/_recipes/caprese-chicken-lasagna.md

 - Balsamic glaze

 directions:
+- Cut up chicken, basil and tomatoes and set aside.
 - In a pot of salted boiling water, cook lasagna noodles until very al dente, drain and set aside.
-- Prepare the chicken
 - In a large skillet over medium heat, heat olive oil.
 - Season chicken with oregano, salt, and pepper.
 - Cook in a single layer, in batches if necessary, until golden and cooked through, 8 minutes.
 - Return all chicken to skillet, then add balsamic vinegar and half the garlic to pan and stir until balsamic is slightly thickened, around 1 minute.
 - Transfer to a plate and set aside.
-- Prepare the sauce
 - Bring skillet back to medium heat and melt in butter.
 - Add remaining garlic and cook until fragrant, about 1 minute.
 - Add flour and cook until golden, about 1 minute more.
 - Gradually add in milk while whisking
-    - Simmer until thick and creamy, about 3 minutes.
+- Bring to a simmer, and continue to simmer for 3 minutes.
 - Add parmesan and 1 Cup of mozzarella, stirring until melty.
 - Season with salt and pepper.
 - In a small bowl, stir together ricotta cheese and egg, season with salt and pepper, then set aside.
 - Preheat the oven to 375 Degrees.
-- Assemble
 - In a large baking dish, spread a thin layer of sauce.
 - Add a layer of lasagna noodles, overlapping slightly
 - Top with the following
 - Third of ricotta mixture
 - Third of tomatoes
 - Third of the basil
 - Third of the chicken
 - A layer of sauce
-        - Third of mozzarella.
+- Third of mozzarella
 - Repeat for a total of three layers, ending with mozzarella.
 - Bake until all of the cheese is melted, about 25 minutes.
-- Turn oven to broil and cook for another 2 to 2 minutes, until lightly golden.
+- Turn oven to broil and cook for another 2 to 4 minutes, until lightly golden.
 - Finally, garnish the lasagna with and remaining basil and balsamic glaze before serving.

 notes: